metal3d/imgnet-tools/README.md

 ./dl-imgnet.py n07873807 pizzas
 ```

+**Note** the script will create a CSV file keeping downloaded image urls, md5 sum of the file and the classname.
+This is usefull to not download already downloeded files and to keep the source of images.
+This file is named `data.csv` and can be changed with `-c` argument.

+**Note** also, the script save image with name template `<md5sum>.<type>`, the type is defined by `imghdr.what()` function (python3 standard).
+That way, it's possible to have several URL having the same image name, but not the same content.

 It will create a `pizzas` directory and download all valid images inside.
 You can change the destination:

 ```bash